rauhul/swift-org-website/_posts/2024-02-27-byte-sized-swift-tiny-games-playdate.md

 Swift is widely known as the modern language for app development on Apple devices.
 However, over the course of its first decade, it has grown into a versatile, multi-platform language targeting use cases where you'd otherwise find C or C++.

-I had come to appreciate Swift's mix of memory safety and great ergonomics, and I wanted these benefits for embedded systems where reliability and security are critically important.
+I have come to appreciate Swift's memory safety and great ergonomics, and want these benefits for embedded systems, as they handle crucial operations requiring high reliability and security.

-It turns out embedded systems are found not only in serious mission-critical applications.
-Some of them actually are all fun and _games_.
+But embedded systems are not only found in mission-critical applications, some are actually all fun and _games_.

 ### Playdate by Panic

-Over the holiday season, I read about building games for Playdate in C and became curious if the same was possible with Swift.
+Over the holiday season, I read about building Playdate games in C and became curious if the same was possible in Swift.
 For those unfamiliar with Playdate, it is a tiny handheld game system built by Panic, creators of popular apps and games like "Transmit," "Nova," "Firewatch," "Untitled Goose Game," and more.
 It houses a Cortex M7 processor, a 400 by 240 1-bit display, and has a small runtime (Playdate OS) for hosting games.
-Panic provides an [SDK](https://play.date/dev/) for building games for Playdate in both C and Lua.
+Additionally, Panic provides an [SDK](https://play.date/dev/) for building games in both C and Lua.

 While most Playdate games are written in Lua for ease of development, they can run into performance problems that necessitate the added complexity of using C. Swift's combination of high-level ergonomics with low-level performance, as well as its strong support for interoperating with C, make it seem like a good match for the Playdate.
-However, the typical Swift application and runtime exceed the tight resource constraints of the Playdate.
+However, the typical Swift application and runtime exceed the device's tight resource constraints.

+Regardless, I still wanted to create a game in Swift and I had good idea for the approach.

 ### The Embedded Language Mode

-Recently, the Swift project has started developing a new embedded language mode to support using Swift on highly constrained platforms.
+Recently, the Swift project began developing a new embedded language mode to support highly constrained platforms.
+This mode utilizes generic specialization, inlining, and dead code stripping to produce tiny binaries, while retaining the core features of Swift.

-The embedded Swift language mode is actively evolving and available now in [nightly toolchains](https://www.swift.org/download/) and is helping drive the development of low-level language features such as: [non-copyable types](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md), [typed throws](https://github.com/apple/swift-evolution/blob/main/proposals/0413-typed-throws.md), and more.
-This language mode imposes a few limitations and utilizes generic specialization, inlining, and dead code stripping to produce minimal statically linked binaries suitable for devices like the Playdate, while retaining the core features of Swift.

-If you're curious to learn more about this language mode, you can check out the [Vision for Embedded Swift](https://github.com/apple/swift-evolution/blob/main/visions/embedded-swift.md).
+> Note: The embedded language mode is actively evolving and is helping drive the development of language features such as: [non-copyable types](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md), [typed throws](https://github.com/apple/swift-evolution/blob/main/proposals/0413-typed-throws.md), etc. It is available now in [nightly toolchains](https://www.swift.org/download/) and if you're curious to learn more, check out the [Vision for Embedded Swift](https://github.com/apple/swift-evolution/blob/main/visions/embedded-swift.md).

+These defining characteristics make the embedded language mode a great solution for shrinking Swift to fit the Playdate's constraints.

-Armed with the embedded Swift language mode, I jumped in and started creating games for the Playdate.
+With the embedded Swift language mode in hand, I got to work.

 ## The Games